About

 Research

 Bergflødt’s research interests encompass social inequality, childhood, and the sense of belonging within multicultural and digital societies.
-She is particularly interested in understanding gender dynamics and intersecting social categories/subject positions in people’s everyday lives.
-Her PhD project centers on how boys and girls in stigmatized areas connect with people and places while navigating their identities in various social settings – both offline and online.
+She is particularly interested in understanding gender dynamics in young people’s everyday lives.
+Her PhD project centers on how boys and girls in stigmatized neighborhoods connect with people and places while navigating their identities in various social settings – both offline and online.

 Fields of study